lanterndata/lantern/CONTRIBUTING.md

 2. Prepare the SQL update script for the release
    1. If there already is an update script for the current release with a 'latest' suffix, rename it according to the version name being released
    2. If there is no such file, create an empty update file for the current release
-3. Build the project with `cmake -DBUILD_FOR_DISTRIBUTING=YES` where the version name is the name of the release and the name used in update file above
+3. Build the project with `cmake -DBUILD_FOR_DISTRIBUTING=YES` that will embed cmake version number into the binary.
+   Alternatively, if you want to embed a different version name into the binary, build with -DRELEASE_ID=\[version name\] where the version name is the name of the release and the name used in update file above